ljlapierre/ansible-roles/ub2004-radarr/README.md

 ##### ```ufw_fromip: '192.168.1.100'```
 *Optional*
-If you're using UFW firewall in Ubuntu, you can provide an IP or subnet reference to allow to talk to Bookstack.
+If you're using UFW firewall in Ubuntu, you can provide an IP or subnet reference to allow to talk to Radarr.
 If using a load balancer, you may want to restrict incoming traffic to that.

 Example Playbook
 ----------------